flamingock/flamingock-examples/dynamodb/dynamodb-standalone/README.md

 This example demonstrates the following functionalities:
 1. Auditing Changes with DynamoDB
    - Demonstrates how to audit changes using DynamoDB as the storage backend.
+2. Importing from Mongock
+   - Illustrates how to setting Flamingock to import legacy Mongock audits.

 ___